United States v. Wong Kim Ark: Wong Kim Ark and children of illegal immigrants

-James C. Ho, currently a judge of the Fifth Circuit Court of Appeals, has expressed a similar view to that of Rodriguez, saying that "Birthright citizenship is guaranteed by the Fourteenth Amendment.
+Judge James C. Ho, appointed to the Fifth Circuit Court of Appeals in 2018, has expressed a similar view to that of Rodriguez, saying that "Birthright citizenship is guaranteed by the Fourteenth Amendment.
 That birthright is protected no less for children of undocumented persons than for descendants of Mayflower passengers."
 Ho also argues that those who claim the Citizenship Clause was not in fact intended to confer citizenship on the children of aliens are disregarding the substance of the 1866 Senate debate over the proposal to add this language to the Fourteenth Amendment.